 Preventive care is a team effort between you, your dentist, and our staff.
 It’s all about keeping your teeth healthy and preventing problems before they start.
-Our general dentistry services focus on long-term oral health by stopping dental issues early on.
+Our dentists in Flower Mound focus on long-term oral health by stopping dental issues early on.

 General Dentistry in Flower Mound, TX

 Our general dental services are here to help you keep a healthy smile.
-With regular preventive care, you can avoid serious dental issues down the road.
+With regular preventive care, you can avoid serious dental issues and prevent minor ones from becoming larger problems.

-- Dental X-rays: X-rays help us see things we can’t spot in a regular exam, like decay between teeth or issues below the gumline.
-We use digital X-rays to lower your exposure to radiation.
+- Dental X-rays: X-rays help us see things we can’t spot in a regular exam.
+For example, decay between teeth or issues below the gumline.
+Our dental office uses digital X-rays to lower your exposure to radiation.

 - Emergency Dentistry: Dental emergencies, like severe toothaches, broken teeth, or infections, need quick care.
-Our team is here to help relieve pain and fix the problem.
+Our team is here to help relieve pain and fix the problem correctly the first time.

 - Sedation dentistry: If you feel nervous or need a long procedure, sedation can help you stay calm and comfortable.
-It’s a great option for those with dental anxiety.
+It’s a great option for those with dental anxiety, special needs and a bad gag reflex.

-- Tooth Extractions: Sometimes, a tooth is too damaged to be saved and needs to be removed to protect the health of the surrounding teeth.
+- Tooth Extractions: Sometimes a tooth is too damaged to be saved.
+The dentist may need to remove it to protect the health of the surrounding teeth and rest of your mouth.

 Why Preventive Care Matters

-Preventive care is the foundation of a healthy smile.
-It’s not only more affordable than major dental work but also helps avoid serious problems down the road.
-Regular visits, along with good care at home, keep your smile in top shape.
+Preventive care is the key to a healthy smile.
+It’s not only less expensive than big dental procedures, but it also helps you avoid serious problems down the line.
+Regular visits to the dentist, along with good care at home, are the best way to keep your smile in great shape.

-At home, brush your teeth twice a day and floss daily to remove food particles and bacteria.
+At home, make sure to brush your teeth twice a day and floss every day to get rid of food and bacteria.
 Use a soft-bristled toothbrush and fluoride toothpaste to protect your enamel.
-Even with good home care, regular dental visits are essential.
-Our tools clean hard-to-reach areas, and our exams catch issues like gum disease or oral cancer early.
+Even with good care at home, regular dental visits are important.
+Our tools can clean the spots that are hard to reach, and our exams help catch issues like gum disease or oral cancer early.

-We also use advanced technology, like X-rays and digital imaging, to spot problems before they become serious.
-Early treatment is always the easiest and least invasive option.
+We also use modern technology, like X-rays and digital imaging, to find problems before they get serious.
+Treating issues early is always easier and less invasive.

-What you eat plays a big role in keeping your teeth and gums healthy.
-Here are some key nutrients and foods to include in your diet:
+What you eat has a big impact on your teeth and gums.
+Here are some important nutrients and foods to include in your diet:

-- Calcium and Vitamin D: These are essential for strong bones and teeth.
-Dairy products, like milk and cheese, are great sources of calcium.
-Sunlight is a natural source of Vitamin D, which helps your body absorb calcium.
+- Calcium and Vitamin D: These are essential for strong teeth and bones.
+Dairy products like milk and cheese are great sources of calcium.
+Sunlight gives you Vitamin D, which helps your body absorb calcium.

-- Vitamin C: This vitamin keeps your gums strong and helps your body fight infection.
-Foods like citrus fruits, strawberries, and broccoli are rich in Vitamin C.
+- Vitamin C: This vitamin keeps your gums healthy and helps your body fight infections.
+Citrus fruits, strawberries, and broccoli are all high in Vitamin C.

-- Antioxidants: Foods like green tea and aloe vera help protect against gum disease by reducing inflammation.
+- Antioxidants: Foods like green tea and aloe vera help protect your gums by reducing inflammation.

-Fresh Fruits and Vegetables: Crunchy fruits and veggies, like apples and carrots, act like natural toothbrushes, clearing away food particles while boosting saliva production.
+- Fresh Fruits and Vegetables: Crunchy fruits and veggies like apples and carrots are like natural toothbrushes.
+They help remove food particles and boost saliva production.

-- Sugary Foods: Sugar feeds harmful bacteria in your mouth, which produce acids that can lead to cavities.
-Limit sweets, soda, and snacks like chips and crackers.
+- Sugary Foods: Sugar feeds the bad bacteria in your mouth, which can cause cavities.
+Try to limit sweets, soda, and snacks like chips and crackers.

-- Acidic Foods and Drinks: Acidic foods, such as citrus fruits, soda, and sports drinks, can weaken your enamel, making your teeth more vulnerable to decay.
-Try to consume these with a meal and rinse with water afterward.
+- Acidic Foods and Drinks: Foods like citrus fruits, soda, and sports drinks can weaken your enamel.
+Weak enamel makes your teeth more vulnerable to decay.
+Try to eat these with a meal and rinse your mouth with water afterward.

 General Dentistry FAQs